igorski/zJS-lib/README.md

 The prototype provides a "public method" :

-    dispose()
+    dispose();

-Which will invoke its "internal" :
+Which will invoke this "internal" method :

     disposeInternal()

-handler, which should be overridden in your derived prototypes to include custom cleanup logic.
+which should be overridden in your derived prototypes to include custom cleanup logic.
+The "dispose()"-method should not be overridden as it ensures that no subsequent calls to the same cleanup routine are made.

 ## Event